stefexec/gurkens-gadgetry-public/README.md

 - `Bedrock ESP` - Renders illegally placed bedrock blocks through walls.
 - `AutoItemMove` - Automatically moves items from the player's inventory into opened containers.
 - `DubCounter` - Count the amount of double chests in render distance.
+- `NoChestRender` - Disables rendering of chests completely to improve performance.
 - `Gurkfly` - Fly like in creative mode.
 Only works on servers without anti-cheat.
-- `NoChestRender` - Disables rendering of chests completely to improve performance.
 - `Robowalk` - Bypasses the anti-human plugin on the Liveoverflow server.
+## Commands
+- `vClip up|down` - Allows you to clip through blocks vertically.